|

 modified to include larger (40.6mm) inlet valves and

 smaller (34.0mm) exhaust valves.
-The power was 95
+The output was 95

-was optional.
-This kit included P1 (Prova 1) camshafts,
+optional.
+That included P1 (Prova 1) camshafts, 36mm

-36mm carburettors and a close ratio transmission.
+carburettors and a close-ratio transmission.

 The SFC 1000 chassis was